Amber Riley: Dreamgirls and other works in London

 In February 2016, it was announced that Riley would portray the lead role of Effie White in Dreamgirls at Savoy Theatre, marking the West End's first production of the musical and beginning performances in November 2016.
 The adaptation included a duet version of “Listen” with revised lyrics.
 Riley received widespread critical acclaim for her performance, earning the Laurence Olivier Award for Best Actress in a Musical in 2017, as well as the Evening Standard Theatre Award and a WhatsOnStage Award.

 Due to its success, the Dreamgirls run at the Savoy Theatre was extended through October 2017, and a live cast recording of the West End production was released in May 2017.

-While still in London, in 2017, Riley teamed up with British singers Beverley Knight and Cassidy Janson to form the musical theatre supergroup Leading Ladies.
+During her time in London, in 2017, Riley teamed up with British singers Beverley Knight and Cassidy Janson to form the musical theatre supergroup Leading Ladies.
 Their debut album, Songs from the Stage, was released on November 17, 2017 and features cover songs from Cats, Beautiful, Rent, and other stage productions.
+The album debuted within the top 20 of the UK Albums Chart.

+Also in 2017, she was a judge in the British reality show music competition Let It Shine on BBC One, during the auditions stage.